samfolo/student-directory/README.md

 ### Create and add a student to a specific cohort
    - You will be asked which cohort you would like to add a student to, after which you can fill out a form, entering in the details for any student you wish to create
    - When entering a country, suggestions will be made for any misspelt country names
+   - Each cohort has a capacity of 30 students, so this operation will be denied if a cohort is full
    <img src="README images/option 6.png"/>

 -----------------------------------